 There are a number of hazards associated with skin piercing activities, including bacterial infection and the transmission of blood-borne viruses such as hepatitis B/C and HIV.

-Because of this, any person carrying out any of the following activities are required to register with us.
+Because of this, a person carrying out the practice/business of any of the following activities is required to register with us.

-Registration will depend on compliance with our byelaw:
+Registration will depend on compliance with our byelaws:

 - Byelaws for the Regulation of Acupuncture, Tattooing, Semi-Permanent Skin-Colouring, Cosmetic Piercing and Electrolysis